Last revised: July 1, 2021

 Our Services are not designed nor intended to be used or accessed by children under the age of 13.
 No one under age 13 may provide any information to or through the Services.
 We do not intentionally collect Personal Information from children through the Services.
 If you are under age 13, do not use or provide any information on or through the Services, including, but not limited to, your name, address, telephone number, e-mail address, user name or other.
 If we learn we have collected or received Personal Information from a child under age 13 without verification or parental consent, we will delete that information.
 If you believe that we may have collected any information, including Personal Information from or about a child under age 13, please contact us immediately at email@example.com.

-If you are a resident of California, you may be entitled to the privacy rights described below under the California Consumer Privacy Act (“CCPA”).
+If you are a resident of California, you may be entitled to the privacy rights described below under the California Consumer Privacy Act (“CCPA”) and other applicable laws.
 Please note that certain categories of Personal Information, such as PHI, are not covered by these CCPA privacy rights, but may be protected by HIPAA and other laws that provide similar protections.

 The Right to Know.
 You have the right to request: